X

 | Dexamethasone | 0.75 mg | 30× |

-The dosing range of prednisolone extends from physiological replacement doses (5 mg in Addison's disease) to high-dose pulse therapy (up to 100 mg in acute inflammation).
-Duration is just as important as dose: a short high-dose pulse is pharmacologically considerably less burdensome than months of low-dose therapy just above the Cushing threshold.
+The dosing spectrum of prednisolone ranges from physiological substitution doses (5 mg with Addison's disease) to high-dose burst therapies (up to 100 mg with acute inflammation).
+The duration is just as important as the dose: a short high-dose burst therapy is pharmacologically considerably less burdensome than a months-long low-dose therapy just above the Cushing threshold.

 |---|---|---|---|